 - This said: “We understand that the Ministry of Justice has been gathering vital evidence during this time from the services that were funded through the initial funding round about the volume and nature of the work they are carrying out and the projected costs required to continue to provide this vital support over the winter months.
 Based on these costings, we are calling on the Ministry of Justice to provide a second round of extraordinary funding due to the ongoing COVID-19 pandemic to support services through to the end of the financial year of £16,304,991.”

 - The Commissioners also called on the government to “address the instability facing services by guaranteeing longer-term funding of at least a year from March 2021 until March 2022.”

 - Minister Chalk wrote a response to both Commissioners on 18 November.
-This can be viewed on the website.

 - In the March budget, before lockdown, the Government had already announced that it would provide £10 million for innovative new approaches to preventing domestic abuse, working with Police and Crime Commissioners to expand projects like the “Drive” prevention programme which focus on tackling the behaviour of perpetrators.